Skip to main content

 4. Create a page with browserContext.newPage()

 An isolated page and context are provided to each test out-of the box, along with other built-in fixtures.
 No explicit creation.
-If referenced by the test in it's arguments, the Test Runner will create them for the test. (i.e. lazy-initialization)
+If referenced by the test in its arguments, the Test Runner will create them for the test. (i.e. lazy-initialization)

 AssertionsNo built-in Web-First AssertionsWeb-First assertions like: which auto-wait and retry for the condition to be met.